N0-C0M/Serenada/serenada_protocol_v1.md

 ### 7.4 Cleanup
 - On socket disconnect: treat as `leave`.
-- If room becomes empty: keep room metadata until retention expiry (implementation detail).
+- If room becomes empty: delete room.

 ---

 ## 8. Security requirements (MVP)

-- **HTTPS/WSS only**.
+- **HTTPS for APIs, WebSocket/SSE for signaling**.
 - **TURN Gating**: TURN tokens are only issued in the `joined` message after successful `rid` validation, preventing unauthorized use of the TURN relay by unauthenticated clients.
 - Rate limit:
-  - new WebSocket connections per IP
+  - new WS connections per IP
-  - `join` attempts per IP/room
+  - SSE requests per IP
+  - TURN credentials, room-id, and push API endpoints
 - Validate message sizes and required fields.
 - Room IDs are unguessable; do not expose sequential identifiers.
 - Do not log SDP bodies in plaintext at info level (they can include network details).
 If needed, log only lengths or hashed summaries.